Current account switch guarantee

 1. Our Branch Promise

-2. You could get a Fairer Share Payment
+Switch and you could get a Fairer Share payment

 1. Apply to switch your bank account